 We next investigate the complexity of BCQ answering over acyclic DL TBoxes.
-For the membership, note that all rules in Table 1 are $\exists$ -1 rules; thus, Theorem 8 gives us an EXPTIME upper bound.
+For the membership, note that all rules in Table 1 are ∃-1 rules; thus, Theorem 9 gives us an EXPTIME upper bound.
 We next prove a matching lower bound for WA Horn-SRI rules.
-Intuitively, axioms of Type 6 allow us to axiomatise nontree-like structures; although regularity ensures that axioms of Type 6 can be represented by a nondeterministic finite automaton, this automaton can be exponential, which may require one to examine all nodes in an exponential model of a Horn-SRI TBox.
-Furthermore, by Theorem 8, if we extend acyclic Horn-SRIQrules $\Sigma_1$ with arbitrary SWRL rules $\Sigma_2$ , reasoning stays EXPTIME-complete, provided that $\Sigma_1 \cup \Sigma_2$ is acyclic; this is in contrast to general TBoxes for which SWRL extensions lead to undecidability.
+Intuitively, axioms of Type 6 allow us to axiomatise non-tree-like structures; although regularity ensures that axioms of Type 6 can be represented by a nondeterministic finite automaton, this automaton can be exponential, which may require one to examine all nodes in an exponential model of a Horn- $\mathcal{SRI}$ TBox.
+Furthermore, by Theorem 9, if we extend acyclic Horn- $\mathcal{SRIQ}$ rules $\Sigma_1$ with arbitrary SWRL rules $\Sigma_2$ , reasoning stays ExpTIME-complete, provided that $\Sigma_1 \cup \Sigma_2$ is acyclic; this is in contrast to general TBoxes for which SWRL extensions lead to undecidability.
 Thus, applications that need expressivity beyond what is available in OWL can benefit from the required expressivity without running into undecidability as long as the resulting ontology is acyclic.

-Theorem 21.
-Let $\mathcal{T}$ be a WA Horn- $SR\mathcal{I}$ TBox, let I be an instance, and let F be a fact.
-Then, checking whether $I \cup \mathcal{T} \models F$ is EXPTIME-hard.
+Theorem 23.
+Let T be a WA Horn-SRI TBox, let I be an instance, and let F be a fact.
+Then, checking whether $I \cup T \models F$ is EXPTIME-hard.

-Note that Theorem 21 applies to Horn-SRI and thus does not rely on a particular treatment of equality.
+Note that Theorem 23 applies to Horn-SRI and thus does not rely on a particular treatment of equality.

-The proof of Theorem 21 can be adapted to obtain the lower bound for checking MFA of Horn-SRI rules.
-Proposition 22.
+The proof of Theorem 23 can be adapted to obtain the lower bound for checking MFA of Horn- $\mathcal{SRI}$ rules.

+Proposition 24.
 Checking whether a Horn-SRI TBox is universally MFA is EXPTIME-hard.

-As we show next, however, the complexity or query answering drops to PSPACE for MFA Horn-SHIQ ontologies.
-In contrast, checking entailment of a single fact is EXPTIME-hard in the general (i.e., not acyclic) case (Krötzsch, Rudolph, and Hitzler 2007a).
-This drop in complexity is due to the fact that, if R = S = T in all rules of Type 6, the automaton describing roles is of polynomial size.
-Thus, although acyclic TBoxes can axiomatise existence of polynomially deep and exponentially large structures, these structures are tree-like, which allows us to explore the structures one path at a time using the well-known tracing technique.
+As we show next, however, the complexity of query answering drops to PSPACE for MFA Horn-SHIQ ontologies.
+In contrast, checking entailment of a single fact is EXPTIME-hard in the general (i.e., not acyclic) case (Krötzsch, Rudolph, and Hitzler 2012).
+This drop in complexity is due to the fact that, if R = S = T in all rules of Type 6, the automaton describing roles is of polynomial size, and the elimination of role inclusions by Demri and de Nivelle (2005) becomes polynomial.
+Thus, although acyclic TBoxes can axiomatise existence of polynomially deep and exponentially large structures, these structures are tree-like, which allows us to explore the structures one path at a time using the well-known tracing technique (Baader et al. 2007).
 The main difficulty in the membership proof of the following theorem is due to the fact that queries can contain transitive roles, so one cannot roll a query up into a concept.
-Since the TBox is Horn, however, one can guess places in the model to which the query maps.
+Since the TBox is Horn, however, one can guess places in the model that the query maps to.
 Given one such guess, one can ground the query and check entailment of each ground query atom individually, while taking transitive roles into account.
-Furthermore, note that the proof of PSPACE-hardness of concept satisfiability checking by Baader et al. (2007) is not applicable to Horn ontologies since it uses concepts with disjunctions.
-Theorem 23.
-Let $\mathcal{T}$ be Horn-SHIQ TBox, let I be an instance such that $\mathcal{T}$ is MFA w.r.t.
-I, and let Q be a
+Furthermore, note that PSPACE-hardness proof of concept satisfiability checking by Baader et al. (2007) is not applicable to Horn ontologies since it uses disjunctive concepts.
+Nonetheless, PSPACE-hardness can be proved by a reduction from checking QBF validity.

+Theorem 25.
+Let T be Horn-SHIQ TBox, let I be an instance such that T is MFA w.r.t.
+I, and let Q be a BCQ.
+Then, deciding $I \cup T \models Q$ is PSPACE-complete.

-Although the proof of Theorem 23 takes into account ontology rules with equality (i.e., rules of Type 2), it assumes that equality is axiomatised by $\Sigma{\approx}$ and hence it does not directly apply to singularised Horn-SHIQrules.
-We conjuncture, however, that the result in the theorem holds regardless of singularisation.
+Although the proof of Theorem 25 takes into account ontology rules with equality (i.e., rules of Type 2), it assumes that equality is axiomatised by $\Sigma{\approx}$ and hence it does not directly apply to singularised Horn- $\mathcal{SHIQ}$ rules.
+We conjuecture, however, that the result in the theorem holds even if singularisation is applied.